DesiQuintans/Pistol_Pilferer/README.md

 ---

-## Frequently Asked Questions
+## Pertinent Questions

-## Why don't I ever see a modded gun that I have installed appear as loot?
+## Why don't I see some of my modded pistols appear as loot?

 You could just be unlucky and not have had it drop yet.
 There are a few other possibilities, though: